 Today is Earth Day, 2016: a moment when we should do something to honor the importance of the earth in our lives.
 Here is my contribution.

-- Emerging Force — base jump from Mt.
+- Birth of Sky — BASE jumping from Mt.
 Everest

-- Awakening Earth –skydiving after Birth of Sky into the Cave of Swallows, Mexico
+- Awakening Earth –skydiving into the Cave of Swallows, Mexico

-- Life of Water — surfing giant waves at Teahupoʻo, Tahiti / Jaws, Maui (Cortes Bank)
+- Life of Water — surfing waves > 60 ft; in film at Teahupoʻo, Tahiti / Jaws, Maui (Cortes Bank)

 - Life of Wind — wingsuit flying after jump from the Jungfrau, Swiss Alps